-Should you be warming up before your workouts and what are the benefits of warming up?
-Plus a few example exercises.
+Should you be warming up and cooling down before and after your workouts, and what are the benefits?

 Aerobic warm up

 The aim of an aerobic warm up is to simply and slowly increase your heart rate, breathing rate and blood circulation to prepare the body for intense aerobic exercising.